backdrop-contrib/protected_forms/README.md

 -----------
-**Protected Forms** is a light-weight, non-intrusive spam protection module that enables rejection of node, comment, webform, user profile, contact form and revision log submissions which contain undesired language scripts or preset patterns.
+**Protected Forms** is a light-weight, non-intrusive spam protection module that enables rejection of node, comment, webform, user profile, contact form and revision log submissions which triggered honeypot, failed the minimum threshold or contained undesired language scripts or preset patterns.

 How it works
 ------------
-If a user attempts to add a content with a trigger pattern in the name, subject, body or any other _textarea_  or _textfield_ type field, then the submission is rejected giving the preset error message.
+If a user attempts to add a content that triggers a honeypot field, or of length that is less than set minimum threshold, or that contains a trigger pattern in the name, subject, body or any other _textarea_  or _textfield_ type field, then the submission is rejected giving the preset error message.